Dr. Ashley M. Long

 Jane Kunberger

-Jane Kunberger is a Research Associate who is using remotely sensed data and GIS to identify coastal prairie remnants in southern Louisiana.
-She is also working on an app that incorporates spatial data to help wildlife managers identify habitat patches for conservation and management.
-Prior to her current position, Jane received her B.S. in Environmental Science from the University of Alabama and her M.S. in Renewable Natural Resources from LSU, where she also worked in the Long Lab!
-For her M.S., Jane investigated the influence of forest management practices on bat habitat use in Louisiana.
+Jane Kunberger is a Research Associate using remotely sensed data and GIS to identify coastal prairie remnants in southwestern Louisiana, examine historic and projected land cover change in the Florida parishes, and study golden-cheeked warbler habitat loss in Texas.
+Jane is also working on apps that incorporate spatial data to help wildlife managers identify habitat patches for conservation and management.
+Prior to her current position, Jane received her B.S. in Environmental Science from the University of Alabama and her M.S. in Renewable Natural Resources with a concentration in Wildlife from LSU, where she also worked in the Long Lab!
+For her M.S. thesis, Jane investigated the influence of forest management practices on bat habitat use in central Louisiana.

 John Macey